karllhughes/learn/_posts/2021-06-11-paying-freelance-writers.md

 ## What Are Freelance Technical Writers Used For?

-Freelance technical writers can create:
+Freelance technical writers can create all [content types](https://draft.dev/learn/content-types-and-deliverables-what-are-they), such as:

 *   Tutorials
 *   Blog posts